Last Updated:

 Informal village visits

 Finally the third (rather broad) category is the more informal village visits which you may undertake as part of your stay in South Africa.
 Many game lodges, for example, now offer visits to the local villages where their rangers and guides have grown up.
-This is an informal walk through, perhaps visiting somebody’s house or seeing a community school.
+This is an informal walk through, perhaps popping into somebody’s house or seeing a community school.
 What you get out of it very much depends on what you put in, in terms of asking questions of your guides and to those you meet.

 You will see the more haphazard side of modern village living – a traditional thatched rondavel will have a modern brick outhouse or a dilapidated building will sport a brand new satellite dish on its side.
 It could be dirty, it could be smelly but you will be seeing a slice of real South African life.
 You may learn how someone who has gone to a local one-classroom school has managed to enter the safari industry and train to be a top safari guide.
 You may learn how many people that person’s wages support.
-If you have an open heart, you will get a lot from such visits.
+(Hint: Up to 10-20) If you have an open heart, you will get a lot from such visits.

 I hope this helps!